 The EEC treaty

 The EEC treaty was arguably the more important of the two in terms of European integration and it established many of the structures of the EU that we recognise today.

 - Why does the text say that the Treaties of Rome came about?

 - What are highlighted as the two objectives of the EEC treaty?

 - What provisions did the EEC treaty establish?

-As you have seen the EEC treaty was important for two major reasons.
-Firstly the EEC treaty established a common market and a customs union across the member states to boost trade.
-As you will have seen the common market was (and still is) based on the four ‘freedoms’.
+As you have seen, the EEC treaty was important for two major reasons.
+Firstly, the EEC treaty established a common market and a customs union across the member states to boost trade.
+As you will have seen, the common market was (and still is) based on the four ‘freedoms’: the free movement of goods, capital, services and labour.
 These freedoms are still the defining features of the contemporary common market (now a ‘single market’ – see later in the module) and the Commission and Courts are to this day tasked with upholding them.